Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Proposed Method

 To gain further insight on the above problem, we rewrite the LHS of the constraints as a linear combination of $\mathbf{w}=(w_1,\ldots,w_n)$ and $\mathbf{r}_i=(r_{i1},\ldots{r}_{in})$, where $w_j=\exp(\alpha_j)$ and $r_{ij}=\delta(y_i,y_j)\exp(-R(x_i,x_j;\mathcal{Z}_i))$.
 Using the $\ell$-2 norm of $\mathbf{w}$, whose elements monotonically increase with $\{\alpha_j\}$, as the regularizer, we obtain

 subject to

-In \eqref{eq:argmin_w_i}, the problem has reduced to a quadratic programming for learning the vector $\mathbf{w}$ of a linear classifier by max-margin principle.
-In turn, $\mathbf{r}_i$ interprets as a mapping of the hold-out case to a feature vector space.
-Each feature in $\mathbf{r}_i$ corresponds to a prototype, and characterizes the training instance $x_i$. \rewrite{Between the exponential definition of $\mathbf{r}_i$ and the regularization on $\mathbf{w}$, the problem induces a sparse representation which highlights the relevant prototypes.}
+In \eqref{eq:argmin_w_i}, the problem has reduced to a quadratic programming for learning the vector $\mathbf{w}$ of a max-margin linear classifier.
+In turn, $\mathbf{r}_i$ is interpreted as a mapping of the hold-out case to a feature vector space.
+Each feature in $\mathbf{r}_i$ corresponds to a prototype, and characterizes the training instance $x_i$. \rewrite{The use of exponential with of $\mathbf{r}_i$ and the regularization on $\mathbf{w}$ induces a sparse representation to highlight the relevant prototypes.}

 Given the form of \eqref{eq:w^Tr}, the problem is solved by a constrained gradient descent \cite{kelley1999iterative}.
-From the learned degradation values, each prototype is scored by its relevance, i.e., the highest adjusted rank, in the prediction of the hold-out cases,
+The relevance of each prototype is scored by the learned degradation value, i.e., the highest adjusted rank for predicting the hold-out cases,

 The prototypes with low scores are removed from the prototype set as they have less effect on the predictions.
 If the size of the prototype set is fixed, the prototypes are selected by their scores from the highest to the lowest.
-When the size of the prototypes is not given, one can choose the size of set by cross validation.
+When the size of the prototypes is not given, one can choose the size of the set by cross validation.
 In the rest of the paper, we refer to the proposed method as Prototype Selection based on Rank-Exponential (REPS) and $\mathbf{r}_i$ as the Exponential Rank representation of $x_i$.